pgbarletta/locuaz/docs/source/tutorialligand.rst

 ``allowed_nonstandard_residues``

 remember that for scoring, the target chains are named A, and the ones from the binder, B. write about the sanitization the protocol does with the splitted frames.
-All scoring functions but gmxmmpbsa use this PDBs.
+All scorers but gmxmmpbsa use this PDBs.

 ``memory_positions`` and ``failed_memory_positions``: